Research

 Relative position of the transition for the various bosonic and fermionic isotopes.
 The line height reflects the natural abundance of the various isotopes.

 A particular difficulty in trapping mercury is the generation of continuous wave UV radiation at the trapping frequency of mercury, i.e. the well-known 253.7 nm transition.
-We are following two independent approaches:
+The laser system consists of an ECDL emitting 1014nm.
+The infrared light is then amplified in an Yb-doped fiber.
+Frequency doubling is achieved in two consecutive enhancement cavities using LBO and BBO as the nonlinear medium.

 Magneto-optical trap